ShaharBand/fluxly/docs/concepts.md

 ## Wrapping & Extensibility

-Workflows and nodes can be **wrapped or subclassed** to add:
+Workflows and nodes are **fully extensible** — you can wrap or subclass them to introduce cross-cutting features.

-- Logging and metrics
-- Policy enforcement
-- Integrations with external services
-- Retry or error-handling strategies

 !!! code "Extensibility Example"
     ```python